ikranhaji/connectcon/Readme.md

 Navigate to the project directory
 - cd connectcon

+Need to create a .env file that follows the structure of the example.env file provided.
+Add the API keys you received to your .env file

 Run this Docker Compose Command to set up and run the project
 - docker compose up